Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

 ## Cabling requirements

-- Customer edge router is cabled to the HSN as described in slingshot docs.
+- Customer edge router is cabled to the HSN as described in Slingshot documentation.
 - Customer edge router is cabled to the management network.
 - Below is an SHCD example of how the edge switches should be cabled to the management network.
 - Note: the last line with the management ports will need to be excluded from CANU validate/generate.
 CANU currently does not support management ports.